Compiled Master Game Guide

 This Guide separates and compiles any Master Game instructions from the various rulebooks that come with the Master Sets and Terrain Sets.
 It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the 2010-09 FAQ that contains errata and important clarifications.
 This Guide is not intended for use in official organized play supported by Renegade Game Studios.

-Object: Create a battlefield and choose your Army, then fight the battle of all time!
-To win, be the first to achieve your victory condition.
+Objective: Create a battlefield and choose your Army, then fight the battle of all time!
+To win, be the first to achieve your Victory condition.
+Some Scenarios demand more from you than mere destruction, so be sure to read them carefully and plan your strategy around the battle at hand.

 For First-Time Players: If this is your first time playing the Master Game, we recommend that you set up the Table of the Giants battlefield and play the Clashing Fronts game scenario.